markdown-extended/manifest/mde-manifest.md

 -   **a simple footnote**, a short additional content that would have no place in the content,
 -   **a glossary note**, an explanation about a technical term for example,
--   **a bibliographic note**, which refer to another book or work, hardly referenced to let the lector find the source.
+-   **a bibliographic note**, which refer to another book or work, hardly referenced to let the lector find its original source.

-#### Footnotes
+### D.1.
+Footnotes

-As said above, footnotes are just snippets of additional informations that seems not necessary in the content.
+As said above, footnotes are just snippets of additional information that seems not necessary in the content.
 For example, if we talk about *Linux* in a text about a specific computer, it may not makes sense to cite *Linus Trovalds* in the content.
 But we do want Linus'name to be present in our work, so we add a little note attached to the term "Linux", which can be: